 - Online questionnaire available for self-response to anyone (28 December 2021 – 15 January 2022)

 - Phone or face-to-face interviews with persons living at sampled addresses (22 January 2022 – 20 February 2022).

-The sample includes approximately 40,000 dwellings (around 30,000 of these inhabited), i.e. around 60,000 persons who are mandated by the law to participate in the population and housing census is mandatory according to the law.
+The sample includes approximately 40,000 dwellings (around 30,000 of these inhabited), i.e. around 60,000 persons for whom participation in the population and housing census is mandatory according to the law.